Want to create a healthy kitchen for diet success?

 Another healthy kitchen tip is to grocery shop like a nutritionist.
-This will help you stock your kitchen so you always have something healthy on hand.
-Choose whole foods over processed products.
+This will stock your space so you always have something nutritious on hand.
+Choose whole foods over processed.
 Select healthy alternatives when available.
-Opt for the highest quality foods you can afford, such as organic and grass-fed.
+Opt for the highest quality foods you can afford.

 No matter what diet you follow, here are some dietary staples to stock your healthy kitchen…

 - Fresh fruit: bananas, apples, oranges, lemons, limes, etc.

 - Proteins: canned salmon or sardines

 - Gluten-free: cookies, crackers, pasta, wraps, granola, trail mix

 - Sweeteners: cinnamon, raw honey, maple syrup, dried fruit, stevia

 - Baking: chocolate, cacao powder/butter/nibs, flour (coconut, cassava, almond, or oat)